DennisatGit/ProductionPlanning/README.md

 * $t_{a}$ - total production allowed for assembly _a_.
 Indicates that production in the given time window cannot exceed an upper limit.

 **Final Notes**
 The solution is sensitive to specific input paramaters.
 Under certain circumstances the notebook finds an optimal solution in reasonable time.
 However, in many cases it takes a far longer time to come up with an optimal solution.
 To counter this problem I posed a time limit of 60s and an allowed performance gap of 10%.
 Still it might occur that the formulation won't find a feasible solution.
+Another solution might be to use one of the paid services of Gurobi, which are known to perform much better than the standard option.